emergenzeHack/covid19italia/en/contribuisci.md

   - Set "your" language as default
   - Re-deploy the form
   ![](https://user-images.githubusercontent.com/368961/33343306-cc3ad2b6-d452-11e7-971b-3480e6ae2257.png)
+Take note of the hyperlinks of all your webforms that will be embedded in the pages of [_segnalazioni](https://github.com/emergenzeHack/covid19italia/tree/master/_segnalazioni) folder.

 **From the moment when you will integrate your Moderation Team will be able to see in the Github Reports repo your reports, will accept the reports and then the reports will be publish on the website.**